-The Connecticut Technical Education and Career High System (CTECS) wishes to ensure the participation of students and families in consistent, meaningful, two-way communication between schools, community and home.
-Family plays an integral role in a student's learning and therefore, is encouraged to be actively engaged in the partnership between school, families and community, all with the goal of increasing student achievement and developing positive attitudes about self and school.
+The Connecticut Technical Education and Career High System (CTECS) wishes to ensure the participation of students and families in consistent, meaningful, two-way communication between schools, community, and home.
+Family plays an integral role in a student's learning and is encouraged to be actively engaged in the partnership between school, with the goal of increasing student achievement and developing positive attitudes about self and school.